 In 1892, Yechiel Michael Pines and Isaac Ben Tovim were removed from the Jaffa executive committee of the Chovevei Tziyyon by the central committee of the movement, based in Odessa, on the grounds that they had used executive committee funds to support Jewish immigrants in danger of expulsion by the Ottoman authorities, instead of expending the money for the purpose of settlement.
 Pines was concurrently removed from the Jaffa branch of the Sons of Moses by Achad Ha’am, an affront that hurt him deeply.
 Both dismissals were attributed to Achad Ha’am, who wielded extensive influence over the central committee of the Chovevei Tziyyon in Odessa.
-The outbreak of tensions brought a fierce controversy between Jawitz and his followers and Achad Ha’am and his own, centered on the establishment of the Jaffa school.
-In 1892 and 1893, the members of the Sons of Moses in Jaffa established two school, one for boys and one for girls, in cooperation with B’nei B’rith and the Alliance.
-Although the official curriculum, including religious and secular studies, and the use of Hebrew as the language of instruction were not the cause of any controversy, the new school aroused strong opposition from the Orthodox, led by Pines and Jawitz, for the irreligious lifestyle of its teachers, which was reflected in the instruction provided to their students.
+The outbreak of tensions brought about a fierce controversy between Jawitz and his followers and Achad Ha’am and his own, centered on the establishment of the Jaffa school.
+In 1892 and 1893, the members of the Sons of Moses in Jaffa established two schools, one for boys and one for girls, in cooperation with B’nei B’rith and the Alliance.
+Neither the official curriculum, which combined religious and secular studies, nor the use of Hebrew as the language of instruction aroused any controversy.
+However, the new school aroused strong opposition from the Orthodox, led by Pines and Jawitz, for the irreligious lifestyle of its teachers, which was also reflected in the instruction provided to their students.
 These teachers made no secret of their aspiration to cultivate a generation of nonobservant nationalistic Jews.
 In the view of Jawitz, the educators taught the Tanakh, which was not sacred to them in the least, only as a means of imparting knowledge of the Hebrew language, and they preferred the secular nationalism of Ben Yehuda’s history text to that written by Jawitz, among other grievances.
 Already in 1893, the Sons of Moses in Jaffa decided to ban all books by Jawitz from their school due to the obvious religiosity of their content.
 Pines, Jawitz, and their allies took this as a casus belli in an all-out culture war, and demanded an immediate end to the status quo.
 Pines’s entreaties to Achad Ha’am to find replacements for the teachers came to nothing.
 They understood that if the school were to remain as it was, there would be no return: the rupture between denominations in the Yishuv and within the Chovevei Tziyyon would become irreparable.
 The tempo of mudslinging between the two camps meanwhile quickened, and Jawitz tried to convince the residents of Gederah, who had been patronized by Pines in the past and were among his admirers, “to protest against those reviling our friend, the sage Mr. Pines, may he live long.”